KrishnaMohan2808/KrishnaMohan2808/README.md

 🎓 Electronics Engineer by degree.
 🧪 Experimenter by nature.
-🤖 Debugging life one circuit at a time.
+🤖 Debugging life, one circuit at a time.

 Welcome to my GitHub —  a fine collection of Verilog, MATLAB and scripts in Python that (usually) work on the first try… after 37 attempts.